Cornell-MAE-UG/fa25-portfolio-ginal05/_projects/fluids-dissection.md

 image: /assets/images/weed-wacker-engine.png
 ---

 As part of my Introduction to Fluid Mechanics class, my group and I dissected a weed wacker, primarily focusing on the carburetor.
-We described how the cooling turbine, engine, and venturi worked and the fluid mechanics behind the venturi in the carburetor by finding the Mach number, Reynolds Number, velocity, pressure, etc.
+We described how the cooling turbine, engine, and venturi worked and the fluid mechanics behind the venturi in the carburetor by finding the Mach number, Reynolds number, velocity, pressure, etc.

-My main contributions to this project is describing how the cooling turbine worked and drawing certain animations throughout the video.
+My main contributions to this project are describing how the cooling turbine worked and drawing certain animations throughout the video.
 On the side, I wrote part of the script and proofread the script along with the fluid analysis and math.

 Please see the video below to view our project!